ayrat555/ayrat555.github.io/_posts/2018-06-17-message-calls-in-ethereum.md

 #### CALL

 `CALL` is the most straightforward type of message call.
-It takes 7 arguments, the last four of which are used for reading input data from the memory and writing result of the execution to the memory.
+It takes 7 arguments, the last four of which are used for reading input data from the memory and writing the result of the execution to the memory.
 The first three arguments:

 1. `μ0` - gas.
 2. `μ1` - recipient's address.